Save Money On Gas This Memorial Day Weekend

 If oil is changed properly and regularly, friction in your engine's moving parts is drastically reduced, resulting in better gas mileage and hence, money saved.

-gas-pump-handle-bullet.jpgAvoid idling your vehicle, whenever possible.
+gas-pump-handle-bullet.jpgAvoid idling your vehicle whenever possible.

-gas-pump-handle-bullet.jpgRemove unnecessary items from the trunk.
+gas-pump-handle-bullet.jpgRemove unnecessary items from your trunk.

 Removing an unneeded 100 lbs from the trunk can improve fuel efficiency by up to 2%.